Updated November 4, 2024

 Less is More

 Why say in 20 words what you can say just as well in 12?
 Using unnecessary words makes your work come across as less readable, boring, and unprofessional.
 The Chicago Manual of Style suggests avoiding the phrases "whether or not", "at the present time", "due to the fact that", "in the process of", and several others.
-Ask yourself whether phrases you've used are redundant or verbose.
+Ask yourself whether phrases you've used are redundant or too wordy.
 If the answer is yes, then change them.

 Skip the Clichés